 Employees and their families have the opportunity to participate in a number of educational programs:

 - Tuition Waiver for Employees: Benefit-eligible employees may take up to two courses per semester

 - Tuition Waiver for Dependents: After one year of employment, spouses and dependents of benefit-eligible employees may take courses

 - Tuition Exchange for Dependents: After one year of employment, dependents of full-time benefit-eligible employees may participate in the Tuition Exchange Program with any other participating institution.
 For a list of participating institutions and further information, please visit the Tuition Exchange Website.

 After one year of full-time employment, Washington College will assist in paying educational costs for approved outside educational courses for full-time employees through our Educational Assistance Program.

-In addition, the college supports staff development through on-campus workshops and trainings, and pays for approved off-campus trainings and conferences.
+In addition, the college supports staff development through on-campus workshops and training, and pays for approved off-campus training and conferences.

 Faculty scholarship and development is supported through Faculty Enhancement grants, fellowships and sabbaticals.